 Azure Continuous Integration

-Joe Sciara .NET, Azure, Cloud, DevOps Leave a Comment
+Joe Sciara .NET, Articles, Azure, Cloud, DevOps Leave a Comment

 In this post, we will set up continuous deployment using Azure’s Deployment Center.
 Continuous Deployment is used to shorten the release cycle and quickly get code pushed to its target environment.
 This is especially useful when code is completed in small increments.
 Automated testing should be used as part of this process to produce stable code.
 This blog will focus on the continuous deployment.